 - Property Appraisal: The appraisal of your property should be completed within approximately ten business days.
 After the appraisal, the short sale file will be updated and prepared for review.
 In some cases, approval may be required by the investor and/or FHA, which may take more time.

 - Cash Contribution: As a new condition, you might be required to make a final payment (sometimes called a cash contribution) before or at closing.
 This payment will reduce the deficiency balance.

-- Seller’s Incentive Compensation: If you are an owner occupant, acting in good faith, and successfully selling your property, you may be eligible for an incentive of up to $3,000.
-If you are required to make cash contribution, you are not eligible for this incentive.
+- Seller’s Incentive Compensation: If you are an owner-occupant, acting in good faith, and successfully selling your property, you may be eligible for an incentive of up to $3,000.
+If you are required to make cash contributions, you are not eligible for this incentive.

 - Short Sale Contract Addendum:

 - The revised FHA short sale addendum must be signed and dated by all parties.
 Under this addendum, all parties agree that the subject property must be sold through an arms-length transaction.
 An arms-length transaction is defined as a short sale between two unrelated parties that is characterized by a selling price and other conditions that would prevail in an open market environment.
 Also, no hidden terms or special understandings can exist between any of the parties (e.g., buyer, seller, appraiser, sales agent, closing agent, and mortgagee) involved in the transaction.

 Our firm has seen another change that has affected some of our short sales.
 In addition to an appraisal, the servicers are ordering a BPO on the property if the property value falls within these certain parameters:

 After its review of an FHA Roster appraisal, a mortgagee must submit a Request for a Variance through the Extensions and Variances Automated Requests System (EVARS) to approve a PFS transaction if one of the following conditions exists: